reeti223/breathe-esg/docs/DECISIONS.md

-# Decisions — Breathe ESG Ingestion Platform
+# Architectural Decisions — Breathe ESG Ingestion Platform

 ## SAP Data Format
-**Decision:** Pipe-delimited flat file export (not IDoc, not OData)
+**Decision:** Pipe-delimited flat file export

-**Why:** SAP's most common bulk export for MM/FI modules is a flat file dump via transaction SE16 or MB51.
-IDocs are used for real-time integration between SAP systems — not for one-time data handoffs to third parties.
-OData would require standing up an API connection to the client's SAP system, which is a procurement and security conversation that takes weeks.
-A flat file is what a sustainability lead can actually get from their IT team in one day.
+**Rationale:** SAP's most practical bulk export for MM/FI modules is a flat file via transactions MB51 (material movements) or SE16 (table browser).
+IDocs are designed for real-time system-to-system integration, not one-time data handoffs.
+OData requires a formal API connection to the client's SAP landscape — a procurement and security process that takes weeks.
+A flat file is what a sustainability lead can actually obtain from their IT team within a day, making it the correct choice for a time-sensitive ESG audit cycle.

-**What I ignored:** IDoc XML format, BAPI calls, SAP BW exports.
+**Alternatives rejected:** IDoc XML (requires EDI infrastructure), BAPI calls (needs ABAP access), SAP BW extracts (requires BW licensing and separate project).
-These are valid but require deeper SAP access than a new onboarding client would grant immediately.

-**What I'd ask the PM:** Does the client have an IT contact who can run MB51 or SE16 exports on a schedule?
-Or are we relying on the sustainability lead to do manual exports?
+**Open question for PM:** Does the client have an IT contact who can schedule automated MB51 exports, or will the sustainability lead do manual exports each period?
+If the latter, we need to design the upload UX for non-technical users.

 ---

 ## Utility Data Format
 **Decision:** Portal CSV export

-**Why:** Most Indian utilities (Adani, BSES, BESCOM) offer a CSV download from their online portal.
-PDF bills are the other common format but require OCR which adds significant complexity and failure modes.
-API access exists for some utilities but requires formal agreements.
-CSV from the portal is what a facilities manager can actually produce tomorrow morning.
+**Rationale:** Major Indian utilities — Adani Electricity, BSES, BESCOM, MSEDCL — all offer CSV downloads from their customer portals.
+PDF bill parsing is the alternative, but it introduces OCR complexity, supplier-specific layout handling, and significant failure rates on scanned documents.
+API access (e.g., Urjanet aggregator) exists but requires formal data-sharing agreements.
+The CSV portal export is what a facilities manager can produce tomorrow morning with zero IT involvement.

-**What I ignored:** PDF parsing, utility API integrations, automated meter reading systems (AMR/AMI).
+**Alternatives rejected:** PDF parsing (brittle, requires OCR pipeline), utility APIs (requires formal agreements and onboarding), AMR/AMI direct feeds (only available for large industrial accounts).

-**What I'd ask the PM:** How many meters does this client have?
+**Open question for PM:** How many meters does this client have across sites?
-If it's 100+ meters across sites, manual CSV downloads don't scale and we need to discuss API access or a data aggregator like Urjanet.
+Manual CSV downloads don't scale past ~20 meters per period.
+If the client has 100+ meters, we need to discuss a data aggregator or automated portal scraping.

 ---

 ## Corporate Travel Format
-**Decision:** JSON export (Concur/Navan style)
+**Decision:** JSON export matching Concur/Navan schema

+**Rationale:** Unlike SAP, corporate travel platforms are built for integration.
-**Why:** Concur's API returns JSON.
+Concur's Expense API returns JSON.
 Navan's export is JSON.
-Most corporate travel platforms offer JSON as their primary programmatic format.
-Unlike SAP, travel platforms are designed to be integrated with — their exports are clean and consistent.
+The format is consistent, machine-readable, and requires no OCR or parsing heuristics.
+The ingestion pipeline maps known fields (origin, destination, travel_type, amount) to EmissionRecord fields with deterministic logic.

-**What I ignored:** Concur's SOAP API (legacy), expense report PDFs, manual spreadsheet entry.
+**Alternatives rejected:** Concur SOAP API (legacy, deprecated for new integrations), expense report PDFs (requires document parsing), manual spreadsheet entry (no audit trail, high error rate).

-**What I'd ask the PM:** Which platform does the client use — Concur, Navan, or something else?
-Concur has a formal API with OAuth; Navan has a simpler export.
-The JSON structure differs slightly between platforms.
+**Open question for PM:** Which platform does the client use — Concur, Navan, TravelPerk, or an in-house tool?
+The JSON field names differ slightly.
+Concur uses `ExpenseTypeCode`; Navan uses `category`.
+This affects the field mapping in the ingestor.

 ---

 ## Flight Distance Calculation
-**Decision:** Lookup table for common routes, 1500km default
+**Decision:** Lookup table for top routes, 1,500 km default for unknowns

-**Why:** Travel exports often give airport codes but not distances.
-Great-circle distance calculation requires a geocoding library.
-For a prototype, a lookup table of common Indian and international routes is sufficient.
-Unknown routes default to 1500km with a flag for analyst review.
+**Rationale:** Travel exports provide airport codes (IATA), not distances.
+Great-circle distance calculation requires either a geocoding API call per record or a local airport coordinate database.
+For a prototype, a lookup table covering the 50 most common Indian domestic and international routes handles the majority of records.
+Unknown routes are flagged as PENDING with a default of 1,500 km (median short-haul distance) for analyst review.
+This avoids API dependency while preserving correctness for common cases.

-**What I'd ask the PM:** Should we integrate a flight distance API like the Great Circle Mapper for production?
+**What production needs:** Integration with a flight distance API or the OpenFlights dataset for full IATA coverage, removing the default fallback.

 ---

 ## Authentication
-**Decision:** DRF Token Authentication
+**Decision:** Django REST Framework Token Authentication

-**Why:** Simple, stateless, works well for a React SPA calling a REST API.
-JWT would be better for production (token expiry, refresh tokens) but adds complexity that isn't justified for a 4-day prototype.
+**Rationale:** Token auth is stateless, works cleanly with a React SPA, and requires no cookie/session management.
+Each request carries the token in the Authorization header, which is simple to implement and debug.
+For a 4-day prototype, this is the correct level of complexity.

+**What production needs:** JWT with short-lived access tokens and refresh tokens (using SimpleJWT), token revocation on logout, and rate limiting on the auth endpoint.

 ---

 ## Database
-**Decision:** SQLite for development, designed for PostgreSQL in production
+**Decision:** SQLite in development, PostgreSQL-ready in production

-**Why:** SQLite requires zero setup and works identically to PostgreSQL for our query patterns.
-The settings are structured so switching to PostgreSQL for deployment requires only changing the DATABASE_URL environment variable.
+**Rationale:** SQLite requires zero infrastructure, runs identically to PostgreSQL for our query patterns (no full-text search, no JSON operators that diverge between engines), and makes local development and CI trivially simple.
+The settings module reads DATABASE_URL from the environment, so switching to a managed PostgreSQL instance on Render requires changing one environment variable and nothing else in the codebase.

 ---

-## What I would ask the PM
+## Emission Factors
+**Decision:** Hardcoded published factors from DEFRA 2023 and CEA India 2023

+**Rationale:** Using published, versioned factors from a named authority (DEFRA, CEA) means every CO2e calculation is auditable and reproducible.
+Hardcoding them in a constants file makes the source explicit.
+The alternative — a database-driven factor table — is the right production design but adds schema complexity and a factor management UI that isn't justified for a prototype.

+**What production needs:** A FactorSet model with source, version, and effective_date fields, so factors can be updated without code changes and historical records retain the factor that was current at ingest time.

+---

+## Questions for PM / Client Discovery
-1. How many meters / SAP plants / employees does this client have?
+1. How many SAP plants / utility meters / employees does this client have?
+   (Determines whether manual upload or automated pulls are needed)
-2. Is the travel data from Concur or Navan specifically?
+2. Concur or Navan for travel?
+(Affects field mapping in the JSON ingestor)
-3. Do they have a data engineer who can run scheduled exports or is this all manual?
+3. Do they have a data engineer, or is this all done by the sustainability lead?
-4. What is the audit deadline — how much time do analysts have to review before lock?
+4. What is the audit lock date?
+(Determines the analyst review window)
 5. Are emission factors client-specific or do we use standard published factors?
+   Some clients have negotiated green tariffs that change their Scope 2 factor.